learn-co-curriculum/careers-interviewing-apps-you-built/README.md

 4. What challenges did you overcome while building it?
 5. Are there any plans for the future of the app (what would you add to it next)?

 If you worked on a team project, interview your partners for the answers to Question 3.
 Listen to how they describe the app and work together to sharpen your responses.

-If you worked alone, ask a friend or family member to interview you with those five questions and record yourself.
-Then review the video, critique yourself, find ways to improve, and do it again.

-Create a Google doc.
-Title it ""Your Name" + Apps You've Built."

-Write a paragraph that incorporates the above information and will form the basis of your answer when you're asked to talk about apps you've built in interviews.

-**Email** your assignment to your coach.
-You'll be assigned a coach once you're through ~75% of the full stack web track so if you don't have a coach now, just keep learning to code and we'll get you set up with one when we feel you're ready to focus on career preparation in addition to technical curriculum.
-Once you have a coach, you can start submitting assignments.

-Remember in the subject line to include your name and this specific assignment.

-In this case, your email subject line will be “”Your Name” + Apps You've Built.”

-In the body of your email again include:
->Your Name

->Assignment Title

->Your City, State

->Url to this specific Google document

-Update your Careers Prep Tracker sheet.
+Make sure to go over these responses with your coach.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/careers-interviewing'>Careers Interviewing</a> on Learn.co and start learning to code for free.</p>